-As the sea represented the source of constant danger, sustenance, discovery, and location where almost all ancient civilizations formed, religious and superstitious beliefs spawned many mystical creatures that resided beneath surface of the water.
+As the sea represented the source of constant danger, sustenance, discovery, and location where almost all ancient civilizations formed, religious and superstitious beliefs spawned many mystical creatures that resided beneath the surface of the water.
 One of them is the creature who survived trough millennia in the folklores of many civilizations – beautiful and dangerous mermaids.

 Legends and myths about mermaids filled the minds of people from the dawn of our civilization few thousand years ago to the modern day where we have all but completely conquered secrets of the sea.

-For some sailors mermaids were precious creatures that should be cherished and protected, but for some they were the bringers of destruction.
+For some sailors mermaids were precious creatures that should be cherished and protected, but for some, they were the bringers of destruction.
 Countless myths surround these legendary creatures, and here you can find more about them.

 The facts that mermaids gathered around themselves during the millennia are numerous and impressive.
 Here you can find out how humanity categorized mermaids into types and countless other stories about them.